by Steven Doyle

 In Dallas, many of the Jewish brethren can be found at Royal China, located at Preston and Royal Lane.
 This is the longest operating Chinese restaurant in the city and enjoys a huge following; many are Jewish I am told.
 This is where you find the goods on Christmas Day.
 This is the real gift of the Magi.
 Forget the Frankincense or Myrrh, no one really knows what that stuff is anyway.
 Instead give me something from the Royal China dumpling bar.

-There are a few selections of hand-stretched noodles from the Dumpling Bar.
+You will find beautiful selections of hand-stretched noodles from the Dumpling Bar.
 Lanzhou Lamian is named for a city in China found on the Silk Road, and is famous for this thin-style of noodle and their beef soup.
 The beef soup is constructed of a rich clear broth, braised beef shank slices and vegetation.
 Simply delicious.

-Perhaps the traditional Chinese food Christmas is one we could all rally around.
+Perhaps the traditional Chinese food for Christmas is one we could all rally around.
 Personally, I have had my fill of dry turkey.